-People in South Cyprus enjoy a fair number of public holidays (known as ‘bank holidays’ in the UK).
-Many of them are Christian festivals, since the dominant religion of Cyprus is Greek Orthodox (see the page on religion in Cyprus).
+People in the Republic of Cyprus enjoy a fair number of public holidays (known as ‘bank holidays’ in the UK).
+Many of them are Christian festivals.
+This is because the dominant religion of Cyprus is Greek Orthodox.
+(See the page on religion in Cyprus).

 Religious holidays in Cyprus